Attackers seize an Israel-linked tanker off the coast of Aden, Yemen

-DUBAI, United Arab Emirates (AP) — Attackers seized a tanker linked to Israel off the coast of Aden, Yemen, on Sunday, the ship's managers and a private intelligence firm said.
+DUBAI, United Arab Emirates (AP) — Attackers seized a tanker linked to Israel off the coast of Aden, Yemen, on Sunday, authorities said.
 While no group immediately claimed responsibility, it comes as at least two other maritime attacks in recent days have been linked to the Israel-Hamas war.

 Zodiac called the attack “a suspected piracy incident.”

 Zodiac described the vessel as being owned by Clumvez Shipping Inc., though other records directly linked Zodiac as the owner.
 London-based Zodiac Maritime is part of Israeli billionaire Eyal Ofer’s Zodiac Group.
-British corporate records listed two men with the last name Ofer as a current and former director of Clumvez Shipping.
+British corporate records listed two men with the last name Ofer as a current and former director of Clumvez Shipping, including Daniel Guy Ofer, who is also a director at Zodiac Maritime.

 It wasn't immediately clear who was behind the attack.
 Aden is held by forces allied to Yemen's internationally recognized government and a Saudi-led coalition that has battled Yemen's Iranian-backed Houthi rebels for years.
 That part of the Gulf of Aden in theory is under the control of those forces and is fairly distant from Houthi-controlled territory in the country.
 Somali pirates also are not known to operate in that area.